Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Caselet 2 - Helping New Managers Step Up in an Analytics GCC

-An analytics GCC promoted high-performing analysts into people manager roles — but many continued operating as senior ICs.
-Teams faced bottlenecks, uneven workload, and limited coaching.
+An analytics GCC promoted high-performing analysts into people manager roles - but many continued operating as senior ICs.

 • Intervention: 8-week first-time manager effectiveness programme focused on delegation, feedback, and building predictable team rhythm.